-Chief Fire Officer (CFO) - £157651
+Chief Fire Officer (CFO) - £145350

-The post holder is a member of the 1992 Firefighters Pension Scheme and has reached the maximum of his range.
+The post holder is a member of the 2015 Firefighters Pension Scheme and has two further increments before reaching the maximum of his range.

-The current remuneration for this post on recruitment is between £139,091 and £157651 pa.
+The current remuneration for this post on recruitment is between £142,800 and \pounds 147,900 pa.

-Under the existing provisions agreed by the Fire Authority, the Chief Fire Officer has an annual allowance of £7,525 towards the provision of a lease car with mileage reimbursed at 11p per mile or an equivalent arrangement to enable the duties of the post to be performed.
+The Chief Fire Officer has access to either a provided car or an essential user scheme based on an annual allowance of £3762 with mileage reimbursed at the relevant national rate (currently 45p per mile) to enable the duties of the post to be performed.